nerdzeu/docker-php/README.md

 It contains the php-fpm configuration and expose its port (9000).

-It exposes the container `/srv/http` folder as a volume.
+It exposes the container `/var/www/html` folder as a volume.

-The `startup.sh` fetch the `nerdzeu/nerdz.eu` repo and its submodules.

-The `conf` directory contains the php and php-fpm configuration files.
-The `conf/config.php` files is a sample configuration file to move in `env/nerdz.eu/class/config/index.php` if you want a running

 # Usage